-- Founded in 1915 by Dr. Charles Mayo, RCTC is located in Rochester, Minnesota. - Rochester has a diverse population of approximately 120,000 people. - o Numerous publications have named Rochester as one of the nation's best places to live. - Rochester is also one of the most educated cities in the world. - The campus covers over 500 acres with 20 buildings and a nationally recognized Sports Stadium. - o Partnerships with local employers and community organizations - 250 scholarships totaling more than \$265,000 available to over 220 students
+- Founded in 1915 by Dr. Charles Mayo, RCTC is in Rochester, Minnesota, home to Mayo Clinic - o Minnesota's oldest, public, two-year college; one of the oldest in the nation - o Rochester has a diverse population of approximately 120,000 people. - o Numerous publications have named Rochester as one of the nation's best places to live. - o Rochester is also one of the most educated cities in the world. - o RCTC maintains partnerships with local and regional employers and community organizations. - The campus covers more than 500 acres with 20 buildings and a nationally recognized Regional Sports Center. - In 2019-2020, the RCTC Foundation awarded scholarships totaling more than \$225,000 to over 225 students.